warcrimesdocument/warcrimesdocument.github.io/index.markdown

 in your brain.
 They can manifest desires and impulses for you to do a certain action.
 They have shown that they're able to influence electronic devices where they frequently do things and disconnect my wireless connection and they stop when I'm trying to record it.
 They cause sudden lags on my computer and my phone and they're doing things with my mobile phone camera when I'm recording what they're doing.

+They are trying to get me to sound and look mentally ill in my interactions with other people.
+It's one of their defence that they are using in order to make sure that no one will believe me.

 These war crimes has to be reported and be acknowledged.
 I will document and upload evidence on this site.
 When I'm recording what they're doing they are making the damage and other things less visible.
 They occasionally try to humiliate me in front of the camera.
 If you can help me in any way to prove what is happening or if there are any other way for you to help me please contact me.